girish445ai/DMSD/README.md

 | **DSMD (Ours)** | **✓** | **✓** | **✓** | **✓** | **✓** | **✓** |

 \* MID stereo pairs are captured from arbitrary viewpoints without a fixed baseline or rectified geometry.
 ---

-where `N` is the f-number (aperture) and `t` is the shutter speed in seconds.
-Scenes with **EV ≤ 1.65** are classified as extreme low-light, consistent with the photometric threshold established by the SID dataset.

----

 ## Download